Miriamsayo/HospitalPatientSystem/README.md

 appointment_date must not be in the past

 Testing
-The model was tested and is able to create a new patient, doctors can retrieve records, appointments are scheduled and the status are either Pending, canceled, completed, departments can be added.
+The model was tested and is able to create a new patient, doctors can retrieve records, appointments are scheduled and the status is either Pending, canceled, or completed, or departments can be added.